KibokoDao-Africa/KibokoYouthMonth/README.md

 ## Overview 🚀

-The Referral Smart Contract is a decentralized referral system built on Ethereum.
+The Referral Smart Contract is a decentralized referral system built on Lisk.
 It allows users to register with a referrer, earn rewards for referrals, and progress through levels based on their referral activity.
 The contract ensures fairness, enforces limits on referrals, and provides a seamless process for managing earnings and leveling up.

 ---